-When compared to previously known South Levantine Late Bronze wall paintings most fragments from Building 7050 stand out as a different tradition.
-Examples from Lachish and Aphek (Ussishkin 2004: 245; Beck and Kochavi 1985: 32), include straight colourful horizontal bands painted on mud plaster and are technologically in line with most contemporaneous Egyptian wall paintings, which is not surprising due to the Egyptian influence documented in both buildings (Ussishkin 2004: 261, 266; Gadot 2010).
-When situating the paintings within the eastern Mediterranean corpus no single source of inspiration for Building 7050 paintings can be cited.
-The patterns could find parallels in Late Bronze Aegean, Syrian, and even Egyptian wall paintings as well as with earlier works.
-An elusive source of influence will also characterize the monumental building in area M. It is not surprising, considering Hazor’s special position as a player in the eastern Mediterranean commercial and diplomatic networks between Syrian kingdoms and Egyptian rule (Ben-Tor et al. 2017).
+If compared to previously known South Levantine Late Bronze wall paintings, most fragments from Building 7050 stand out and seem part of a different tradition.
+Examples from Lachish and Aphek (Ussishkin 2004: 245; Beck and Kochavi 1985: 32) include straight, colorful, horizontal bands painted on mud plaster.
+In terms of technique, these are in line with most contemporaneous Egyptian wall paintings, which is not surprising due to the Egyptian influence documented at both buildings (Ussishkin 2004: 261, 266; Gadot 2010).
+When situating the paintings within the Eastern Mediterranean corpus, no single source of inspiration for the paintings in Building 7050 comes to mind.
+The patterns may have parallels in Late Bronze Aegean, Syrian, and even Egyptian wall paintings as well as in earlier works.
+An elusive source of influence also characterizes the monumental building in Area M. This is not surprising, considering Hazor’s special position as a player in the commercial and diplomatic networks of the Eastern Mediterranean in the period between the Syrian kingdoms and Egyptian rule (Ben-Tor et al. 2017).

-Group 3: Late Bronze Administrative Palace in area M
+Group 3: Late Bronze Administrative Palace in Area M

-In Area M, five fragments were retrieved from the entrance hall of the monumental building Locus @@@ (Fig. 13).
-Those fragments include the most elaborate design uncovered so far at Hazor or the Southern Levant.
-The plaster is compact with little inclusions measuring about 15 mm thick.
-The pigment used are brownish red, black, and reserved white.
-The nature of the plaster, the pigments and their application clearly indicated the pieces once belonged to the same masterfully executed composition, however they do not join one another.
+In Area M, five fragments were retrieved from the entrance hall of the monumental building Locus @@@ (fig. 13).
+These include the most elaborate design uncovered thus far at Hazor or the Southern Levant.
+The plaster is compact, with little inclusions, and is ca. 15 mm thick.
+The pigments used are brownish red, black, and reserved white.
+The nature of the plaster, the pigments, and their application clearly indicate that the pieces were once part of the same masterfully executed composition even though today none of their edges conform.

-Fragment no. 1: A white plaster fragment decorated with five curved lines with similar orientation alternating in colour from center: black, red, red, black, red.
-The black lines are c.
-2 mm thick while the red lines are only 1 mm thick.
-The five lines do not run perfectly parallel to one another, instead the inner black line is bounding next to the edge of the fragment with the adjacent red line.
-Next to the outermost red line, separated by a reserved white strip, a red triangle with slightly curved faces is painted.
-The triangle is followed by another white strip and a 2mm black line but curved to the opposite direction of the other lines.
-The inner diameter of the inner black curve is 15 mm, the inner diameter to the outermost red line is 50 mm.
+Fragment no. 1: A white plaster fragment decorated with five curved lines of similar orientation and alternating in color from the center out: black, red, red, black, red.
+The black lines are ca. 2 mm thick, while the red lines are only 1 mm thick.
+The five lines do not run perfectly parallel to one another; instead the inner black line meets the adjacent red line near the edge of the fragment.
+Next to the outermost red line, separated by a reserved white strip, is a red triangle with slightly curved faces.
+The triangle is followed by another white strip and a 2-mm black line but curving in a direction opposite to that of the other lines.
+The inner diameter of the inner black curve is 15 mm, while the inner diameter of the outermost red line is 50 mm.

-The painted design on the first fragment is most likely part of a larger spirals’ layout.
-At least parts of two spirals c.
-4 cm wide are preserved on this fragment with the triangular space between them filled with a motif.
-The spirals are not identical as one has an outer red line while the other, represented by the single black line with an opposite orientation, does not include an outer red line.
-The arrangement of the lines on this fragment does not disclose what type of spirals is used in this design.
-One cannot negate the running spiral, S-shaped, C-shaped, or quadruple spiral.
+The painted design on the first fragment is most likely part of a larger spiral.
+Parts of at least two, ca. 4-cm-wide spirals are preserved in this fragment, and the triangular space between them contains a motif.
+The spirals are not identical as one has an outer red line while the other is drawn with a single black line that curves in a contrary direction and has no outer red line.
+The arrangement of the lines on this fragment does not disclose what type of spirals were used in this design.
+One cannot dismiss the possibility of a running, S-shaped, C-shaped, or quadruple spiral.